omeka-s-modules/StaticSiteExport/README.md

 ## End user notes

 This section is meant for end users.
+If you are using this module only to export and build a static site, the following applies to you.

+### Configuring the module

+After installing this module, you will need to add a "Sites directory path" in the module configuration page.
+This is the path to the directory where your static sites will be saved on your server.
+The path must exist and be writable by the web server.

 ### Exporting a static site

 After installing and configuring this module, go to an Omeka site in the administrative interface, click on "Static Site Export" in the navigation, and click the "Export new static site" button.

+On this page you will configure the export by entering a "Base URL" and selecting a "Theme".
+The "Base URL" is the absolute URL of your published site including the protocol, host, path, and a trailing slash (e.g. `https://example.org/`).
+The "Theme" is one of the available themes that will be appplied to your static site.

 After configuring the export, click the "Begin export" button.
 The new export will be the first in the list.
-Click on the "Details" icon for information about the export, including progress of the export job.
+Click on the "Details" icon for information about the export, including status of the export job.
+The export is finished once the status is marked as "Completed".

 Note that an export may take a long time, depending on the size of the site.